-(h) On or before December 31, 1991, of each year, the chancellor shall determine the extent to which each district, by September 30,1991, of that year has hired the number of FTF full-time faculty determined pursuant to paragraph (3) for the 1989 90 and 1990 91 fiscal years.
-(2) of subdivision (d).
-To the extent that the cumulative number of FTF have full-time faculty has not been retained, the chancellor shall reduce the district's base budget for 1991 92 the current and subsequent fiscal years by an amount equivalent to the average replacement cost times the deficiency in the number of FTF. full-time faculty.
+(h) On or before December 31 of each year, the chancellor shall determine the extent to which each district, by September 30 of that year has hired the number of full-time faculty determined pursuant to paragraph (2) of subdivision (d).
+To the extent that the cumulative number of full-time faculty has not been retained, the chancellor shall reduce the district's base budget for the current and subsequent fiscal years by an amount equivalent to the average replacement cost times the deficiency in the number of full-time faculty.
 The average replacement cost shall be calculated as the district average faculty salary plus benefits minus the product of the number of hours equivalent to a full-time teaching load and the district average hourly rate of compensation for a part-time instructor.
 Each district shall provide all information to the chancellor necessary for the chancellor to comply with this subdivision not less than 60 days before the chancellor's determination is due.